ashendre1/pdf-generator/README.md

 and you are good to go

-run python base.py on cmd after going to the directory and server should open on http://127.0.0.1:8050/
+run 'python base.py' on cmd after going to the directory and server should open on http://127.0.0.1:8050/

 download files one by one